DLC-link/dlc-redstone-smart-contract/README.md

 [Discreet Log Contracts](https://dci.mit.edu/smart-contracts) (DLCs) facilitate conditional payments on Bitcoin between two or more parties.
 By creating a Discreet Log Contract, two parties can form a monetary contract redistributing their funds to each other without revealing any details to the blockchain.
 Its appearance on the Bitcoin blockchain will be no different than an ordinary multi-signature output, so no external observer can learn its existence or details from the public ledger.
 A DLC is similar to a 2-of-3 multisig transaction where the third participant is an “oracle”.
 An oracle is a 3rd party source of data or information that the parties to the DLC trust as the source of truth for the contract.
 The oracle is incentivized to be a fair arbiter of the contract.

 # About DLC Link
-DLC.Link is building infrastructure to empower decentralized applications and smart contract developers to easily leverage the power of DLCs (Discreet Log Contract - See section below:Dev Learning ).
+DLC.Link is building infrastructure to empower decentralized applications and smart contract developers to easily leverage the power of DLCs.
 We provide companies and applications with a traditional REST API and a smart contract interface to create and manage DLCs for their use cases.

 DLCs require an oracle to attest to a specific outcome among the predefined set of outcomes.
 That means trust.